Pugwash, Nova Scotia: Economy

 Pugwash sits on the dividing line between two fishing areas making it the only place on the Northumberland Strait to have two fishing seasons.
 The first one takes place in May and June and the second in mid-August and mid-October.
 Many boats fish out of the Pugwash harbour, carrying up to 300 lobster traps at a time.

-The Village is home of the Canadian Salt Company Mine the only salt mine and only underground mine in Nova Scotia.
+The village is home of the Canadian Salt Company Mine the only salt mine and only underground mine in Nova Scotia.
 This mine has been open since 1959.
-The majority of the mine runs under the Pugwash River, some under solid ground, but none under the village.
+The majority of the mine runs under the Pugwash River, some under solid ground, but not under the village.
 The plant produces industrial grades salt, salt blocks for farm use and refined salt for domestic consumption.
 The mine produces approximately 1,200,000 tones of salt per year.
 The salt is distributed by road or from the company owned ship-loading facility for which large ships can be seen in the harbour from early spring to late autumn.

 The creation of pewter crafts and souvenirs is another important industry in Pugwash.

 Government

-The Village of Pugwash is governed by a Commission composed of a five Commissioners elected at-large, who elect a Chair and Vice Chair from their numbers The Chair of the Commission is Brent Wilson.
-Day-to-day activities are managed by a Village Clerk who is accountable to Commission.
+The Village of Pugwash is governed by a Commission composed of a five Commissioners elected at-large, who elect a chair and vice chair from their numbers The chair of the Commission is Brent Wilson.
+Day-to-day activities are managed by a village clerk who is accountable to Commission.
 Terms overlap and elections are held every year for one or two seats.
 The village's operating budget is $$281,100 in fiscal 2023.

 Pugwash is also a part of the Municipality of Cumberland.
 Municipal Council is responsible for all facets of the municipal government, including directly delivered and shared or regional services.
 Directly delivered services include services such fire, public works, roads, as well as the municipally owned and operated electrical and water utilities.
 The municipality participates in shared services, such as library services and policing.
 The municipal operating budget was $7.6 million in the 2019/20 fiscal year.

 The provincial legislation that creates and empowers the a village and a municipal council is the Nova Scotia Municipal Government Act.

 Pugwash is represented by Elizabeth Smith-McCrossin in the Nova Scotia House of Assembly and Stephen Ellis in Canada's House of Commons.